 A degree-seeking student who was previously enrolled at Meredith but who did not complete the semester immediately preceding the term she wishes to enter must apply for re-admission to the College.
 Exceptions are students on a valid leave of absence and those visiting another institution with the approval of Meredith College.
+Readmission is not guaranteed, and such students will be required to follow a contract outlining specific and unique conditions designed to help them be successful.

-A student who was initially admitted conditionally may apply for readmission as a conditionally admitted student as long as she has not completed transfer credit from another institution.
-Such a student will be considered for re-admission only if she has earned fewer than 15 credits as a conditionally admitted student and a total of fewer than 30 credits when including all non-degree and 23+ credits.
+A student who was initially admitted conditionally may apply for readmission as a conditionally admitted student.
+Such a student will be considered for re-admission only if she has earned fewer than 15 credits as a conditionally admitted student and a total of fewer than 30 credits when including all non-degree and conditional admission credits.
 Students who were traditional admits but have left the college, will be readmitted in traditional status.
-Re-admission is not guaranteed, and such students will be required to follow a contract outlining specific and unique conditions designed to help them be successful.

-All students applying for readmission must file an application for readmission and must include a \$25.00 non-refundable application fee in the Office of Admissions.
+All students applying for readmission must file an application for re-admission and must include a \$25.00 non-refundable application fee in the Office of Admissions.
 If the student has been enrolled at other colleges or universities since her withdrawal, she must provide an official transcript and a college official's recommendation form from each institution attended.
 The student must also include an essay.
 Other credentials necessary to support her application are obtained by the Office of Admissions and include recommendations from a variety of campus constituencies as well as the student's previous academic and personal records at Meredith.
 If the student has not attended other colleges or universities during her absence, she needs to include an explanation of her activities during her time away from Meredith.
 If adequate health information is not on file at the college, the student accepted for re-admission will be required to submit the necessary medical records.